PADI Women’s Dive Day 2018

 - Dive streamlined and make sure that your gauges are tucked away.

 - Don’t touch anything.
+Do not touch the wildlife or stand on coral.
+Wear reef safe sunscreen.
 Take only pictures and leave only bubbles.